 Spider veins usually aren’t a serious health problem, but they can negatively impact your self-esteem and prevent you from wearing your favorite outfits confidently.
-At Hamilton Vascular in Webster, Sugar Land, Round Rock, and San Antonio, Texas, the team of vascular and vein experts regularly treats spider veins using conservative measures, including sclerotherapy and radiofrequency ablation.
+At Hamilton Vascular in Webster, Sugar Land, Round Rock, Katy, and San Antonio, Texas, the team of vascular and vein experts regularly treats spider veins using conservative measures, including sclerotherapy and radiofrequency ablation.
 If you’re interested in learning more about spider vein treatment, call the office nearest you or click the online booking tool today.

 Spider veins, also known as telangiectasia, are small, spiderweb-like blood vessels that appear near the surface of your skin.
 They usually form slowly over an extended period of time.